St Louis, MO – “Disaster” – Cicero’s – May 31, 2000

 How funny that this should be “love”

-Missouri was a scorching 95° when I arrived.
+Missouri was a scorching 95° when I flew in to meet back up with the band.
 I shaved my legs in the airport sink (sorry, I know that’s gross) and slipped into some stage clothes in a stall feeling like some B-list superhero.
-I hoped the slip dress mom let me borrow would be appropriate attire for the heat but when I arrived at the club to reunite with the boys, the air conditioners were cranked to sub-Antarctica and traversing through two clashing climates for load in made me convinced I was catching a cold.
+I hoped the slip dress mom let me borrow would be appropriate attire for the heat but when I arrived at the club, the air conditioners were cranked to sub-Antarctica, and traversing through two clashing climates for load in made me convinced I was catching a cold.

 The show went all right.
 Cicero’s is sort of a jam band gig.
 The walls are plastered with posters announcing coming bands named: “The Kind,” and “The Shwag,” etc. I don’t mean to stereotype the place.
 It was clean, (intensely) air-conditioned, had ultra-friendly employees, and filled up pretty nicely for a Wednesday night.